issp-center-dev/cif2x/docs/en/source/getcif/filespec/index.rst

   When this parameter is set to True, getcif prints the search conditions and exists without connecting to the database.
 It is useful to check the content of the query.

-``symprec`` (default value: ``None``)
+``symprec`` (default value: 0.1)

   This parameter specifies the tolerance in calculating the symmetry of a crystal structure when the structure data are written to a CIF file.
-By default, ``None`` is specified, in which case a CIF file is generated without considering symmetry.
+By default, 0.1 is specified.
+When ``symprec`` is set to 0.0, it is treated as ``symprec=None``, in which case a CIF file is generated without considering symmetry.

   ``symprec`` is a parameter that specifies the tolerance used to determine the symmetry of a crystal structure.
 When calculating the symmetry of a crystal structure, it is essential to consider the slight displacements of atomic positions and the precision of numerical calculations. ``symprec`` controls the allowable range of these displacements and serves as a threshold for deciding whether a symmetry operation should be applied.